6,409 views

 Program Focus

 Both MBA programs have a general management focus.
-Stanford’s location in Palo Alto, just down the street from Sand Hill Road, known for its concentration of venture capitalists, as well as the multidisciplinary collaboration of its students makes the GSB the ideal place for entrepreneurs.
+Stanford’s location in Palo Alto, just down the street from Sand Hill Road, known for its concentration of venture capitalists, and its multidisciplinary collaboration among students, makes the GSB the ideal place for entrepreneurs.
 The GSB draws students interested in the innovation ecosystem, where technology is viewed as a tool for shaping the future.

 Harvard Business School’s size makes it a formidable player in entrepreneurship.
 Harvard, for example, has its own building devoted to the subject, the Arthur Rock Center, named after the HBS alum who invested in both Apple and Intel.